lommaks777/pesonalisev2/.qoder/repowiki/en/content/Backend Architecture/Backend Architecture.md

 - **personalization.ts**: Manages database operations for personalizations including `savePersonalization()` and `getPersonalization()`
 - **profile.ts**: Handles profile operations with `getProfileByUserId()` and `upsertProfile()`
 - **http.ts**: Provides standardized CORS utilities and HTTP helpers
+- **personalization-engine.ts**: New service for transcript-driven personalization using GPT-4o

 API routes now serve as lightweight controllers that coordinate these services rather than containing business logic directly.
 This separation improves testability, reusability, and maintainability of the codebase.